 David S. Jonas most recently served as Senior Advisor to U.S. Secretary of Energy Rick Perry, after Mr. Jonas' nomination by the President to be the General Counsel of the Department of Energy.
 He withdrew his nomination, after being favorably voted out of committee, to focus on his practice due to the lengthy wait for a full Senate vote.
 During the presidential transition, Mr. Jonas served on the Defense and Energy Transition Teams and was also appointed to the Energy Landing Team.

-His major practice areas are Department of Energy matters (government contracts, laboratory issues, regulatory matters, fines, and export control issues under 10 CFR 810), other government contracts, appellate practice, litigation, employment law (including proposed terminations, administrative leave, whistleblower, EEO issues, and security clearance matters), international and national security law, administrative/regulatory law, ethics, legislation, compliance, internal investigations, military law, and digital currency law, including Bitcoin.
+His major practice areas are Department of Energy matters (government contracts, laboratory issues, regulatory matters, fines, and export control issues under 10 CFR 810), other government contracts, appellate practice, litigation, employment law (including proposed terminations, administrative leave, whistleblower, EEO issues, and security clearance matters), international and national security law, administrative/regulatory law, ethics, legislation, compliance, internal investigations, military law, and Presidential Pardon petitions.

 Mr. Jonas has extensive experience in national security issues and is recognized as one of a handful of experts worldwide in nuclear nonproliferation law (he has been published regarding the Joint Comprehensive Plan of Action, more commonly known as the Iran Nuclear Deal, served as a negotiator for the India Civil Nuclear Agreement, and is an expert on sanctions.
 He teaches a course in Nuclear Nonproliferation Law and Policy and frequently speaks and writes on this topic.).